 Let me tell ya, there are a lot of completely useless baby products.

-Wipe warmers, baby bedding sets (newsflash: you’ll only use the fitted sheet), baby powder (as far as I’m concerned, it’s just a cheap dry shampoo replacement)…there’s so many things you’ll never use.
+Wipe warmers, baby bedding sets (newsflash: all you’ll use is the fitted sheet), baby powder (as far as I’m concerned, it’s just a cheap dry shampoo replacement)…there’s so many things you’ll never use.

 I’ve used about 5 different carriers with my kids.
 Two are clear favorites–and the baby bjorn is one.
 Here’s why: